iiasa/message_doc/source/message_globiom/overview/spatial.rst

 Spatial process
 ==============
-MESSAGE has global coverage and divides the world into 11 regions (see Figure 1.1 below).
+MESSAGE has global coverage and divides the world into 11 regions (see Figure :num:`fig-reg` below).

+.. _fig-reg:

 .. figure:: /_static/MESSAGE_regions.png
    :width: 800px